 Just like most businesses, the holiday seasons are where the money is.

-The holiday months will be a great time to unload old art and make some money from the pieces hanging around for years.
+The holiday months will be a great time to unload old art and make money from the pieces hanging around for years.

 People start shopping online for Christmas gifts in early October.